 Dimensions 30x65x10 mm.

-Comparison of ESP12.OLED development board and NodeMCU classic board
+Comparison of ESP12.OLED_V1 development board and NodeMCU classic board

 |Power Input Voltage Selector||5V or 3V3 via jumper||None, 5V only|